iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 </admon>

-It's important to note that while each pipeline is a DAG, this doesn't have to match a single `dvc.yaml` file in the <abbr>projects</abbr>.
-DVC checks the entire project tree and validates all such files to find stages, rebuilding all the pipelines that these may define.
+Note that while each pipeline is a DAG, this doesn't mean a single `dvc.yaml` file.
+DVC checks the entire <abbr>project</abbr> tree and validates all such files to find stages, rebuilding all the pipelines that these may define.
 Use `dvc dag` to visualize (or export) them.

 [more about dags]: https://en.wikipedia.org/wiki/Directed_acyclic_graph